ojoo-J/team-interpret.github.io/_curriculum/3_interpretneurons_with_neurons.md

 <figure style="text-align:left; display:block;width:100;" >
 <img src="/assets/img/neurons_interpret_neurons/tcav.png" style="width:100%">
 <figcaption markdown="1">
 Figure.
-TCAV. results for two classes and three concepts respectively. (*) indicates the failure cases for statistical test.
+TCAV. results for two classes and three concepts respectively. (*) indicates the failure cases for the statistical test.
 Note that <br>
-**(1)** red has higher TCAV score than other concepts in fire engine class. <br>
+**(1)** Red has a higher TCAV score than other concepts in the fire engine class. <br>
-**(2)** only specific modules encode stripe patterns for zebra class.  <br> © Copyright: TCAV paper
+**(2)** Only specific modules encode stripe patterns for the zebra class.  <br> © Copyright: TCAV paper
 </figcaption>
 </figure>

 ## Conclusion

-In this section, we study a way to interpret neurons (conceptual representation) with another neurons (probing classifier).
-Probing technique is widely used to verify the semantic information in neural networks.
+In this section, we study a way to interpret neurons (conceptual representation) with other neurons (probing classifier).
+The probing technique is widely used to verify the semantic information in neural networks.
 Recently, Kenneth<d-cite key="li2022emergent"/> applied both linear and non-linear probings to verify the existence of conceptual board state in GPT.
 We believe more techniques utilizing neurons to interpret neurons in trained neural networks will be developed.